 Award-winning traditional inn, toque-holding restaurants, romantic lodges and stylish mountain restaurants guarantee unique taste experiences.

 Find the right accommodation for your perfect winter holiday in Zillertal – from cosy private rooms to luxury five-star hotels.

-Zillertal is located in the west of Austria in the state of Tyrol and is the widest of the side valleys on the south side of the Inntal Valley.
+Zillertal is located in the west of Austria and is the widest of the side valleys on the south side of the Inntal Valley.
 Get to Zillertal safely and comfortably.